informatica-unica/lip/README.md

   Read it carefully, and make sure you understand it as you go through the initialization procedure.
   It will eventually ask you to enter a username and a password for your account.
 Note these down.

+  Everytime you start WSL, you should be logged in to your user account.
+This is made clear by the shell prompt ending with a `$` sign.
+  If something still isn't quite right, refer to this [Microsoft Learn guide](https://learn.microsoft.com/en-us/windows/wsl/setup/environment) for a proper setup.

 + On Docker Desktop, make sure WSL 2 integration is enabled.
 To do so, perform the actions shown in this gif:

   ![non-exact-turn](https://github.com/user-attachments/assets/16715217-1087-44b1-8d22-b89543695520)